galaxyproject/training-material/topics/sequence-analysis/tutorials/hpc-for-lsgc/tutorial.md

 ![Large-scale genome comparison example](../../images/hpc-for-lsgc/Chrom07.png "Chromosome comparison for Aegilops tauschii and Triticum aestivum.
 Since both genomes have seven chromosomes, we would require seven times seven comparisons, i.e. 49 chromosome comparisons with each sequence being over 500 MBs in size!")

-Now there are some things to note here: (1) we have been able to perform an alignment-free comparison very quickly, (2) we can visually see the large rearrangements and (3) we have identified which chromosome comparisons actually have any signal.
-This last point is interesting because it allows us to use `CHROMEISTER` to quickly identify which comparisons are worth to perform with more accurate tools and avoid lots of unnecessary computation (in this case only the diagonal has similarity, but it might not be the case, e.g. *Homo sapiens* and *Mus musculus*).
+Now there are some things to note here: (1) these alignment-free comparisons can be performed very quickly, (2) we can visually see the large rearrangements and (3) we can identify which chromosome comparisons actually have any signal.
+This last point is interesting because it allows us to use `CHROMEISTER` to quickly identify which comparisons are worth to perform with more accurate tools and avoid lots of unnecessary computation (in this case only the diagonal has similarity, but it might not be the case, *e.g.* *Homo sapiens* and *Mus musculus*).

 Let us now jump into the hands-on!
-We will learn how to compare chromosomes with `CHROMEISTER`, particularly the grass and common wheat genomes, which are nearly 5 times larger than the average human chromosome!
+We will learn how to compare chromosomes with `CHROMEISTER`, particularly from the grass and common wheat genomes, which are nearly 5 times larger than the average human chromosome!

 ## Preparing the data